Tuesday, 7 October 2008

 The defaults for ADO are 30 seconds each.

-If you must use a database LIKE search for your search forms then validate the user input in the following ways:
+If you must use an SQL database LIKE search for your search forms then validate the user input in the following ways:

-• Set a maximum length for terms entered.
-If allowing long strings make sure there are an appropriate amount of spaces for the length e.g one space every 15 characters.
+• Set a maximum length for search terms that can be entered.
+If you are allowing long strings make sure there are an appropriate amount of spaces for the length e.g one space every 15 characters.
 If you have a string of 100 characters and only one space then something is wrong!!

 • If allowing non alpha characters then make sure characters such as % _ [ ] that are also used as wildcards in LIKE statements are either escaped or stripped out.